zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University.

 ## Recent News:
+2025/05: Serving as a Youth Editor for Advanced Technology in Neuroscience.

+2025/04: Serving as the workshop co-chair of IEEE PRMVAI 2025.
+I am looking forward to gathering with all experts and scholars in Loudi, China.

 2025/03: One paper about Graph Representation Learning is accepted by 软件学报.

 2025/03: A patent for an invention on uncertainty modeling has been officially granted.